 Down in Old City where the Cypriot and I wandered through after the hurricane, heaven exists….it is the Franklin Fountain where they make their own ice cream, hot fudge all served up in a paper Chinese takeaway carton.
 IT shouldn’t work but it does.
 Highly recommend the mint chocolate with hot fudge.

-Where to stay in one of Philadelphia’s luxury hotels
+Philadelphia’s luxury hotels